gcc-mirror/gcc/gcc/config/arm/arm.md

   [(set_attr "conds" "clob")
    (set_attr "length" "12")]
 )
+;; ???
+The above patterns need auditing for Thumb-2

 ;; Push multiple registers to the stack.
 Registers are in parallel (use ...)
 ;; expressions.
 For simplicity, the first register is also in the unspec